 CZI PPC-funded Patient Engagement Efforts

-The $200K in funds awarded to cureCADASIL starting in 2023 is helping strengthen patient engagement, drive enhanced educational and communications activities, and support the research team in their effort to make breakthroughs that benefit the CADASIL community.
+Through this partnership, cureCADASIL will receive an additional $200K in funds to help us continue to strengthen patient engagement, drive enhanced educational and communications activities, and support the research team in their effort to make breakthroughs that benefit the CADASIL community.

 Below is the progress made toward our funded milestones: